China's lending push bypasses cash-starved farm sector

 Foreign bankers told Reuters they have been approached by regulators asking them to increase lending to the sector, but they, too, are reluctant.

-There is also a failure by banks to adapt to changing needs, said Cheng Enjiang, senior research fellow at Victoria University in Australia specializing in rural finance and microfinance in China.
+There is also a failure by banks to adapt to changing needs, said Cheng Enjiang, senior research fellow at Victoria University in Australia specialising in rural finance and microfinance in China.

 "There has been an increase in demand for agricultural loans to larger-scale farms, but rural credit co-operatives and agricultural banks don't have feasible products tested for that," he said.